Question

-If you have a domain that resolves to an IP address on a server, but doesn't exist on the server, Apache will serve the content for the first site bound to the IP address that the domain resolves to.
-See more: Secondary shared IP address shows a website
+If you have a domain that resolves to an IP address on a server but doesn't exist on the server, Apache serves the content for the first site bound to the IP address to which the domain resolves.
+You can read more about this here:

-To change the behavior, you need to add a new virtualhost to /etc/apache2/conf.d/includes/pre_virtualhost_global.conf
+To change this behavior, you need to add a new VirtualHost to /etc/apache2/conf.d/includes/pre_virtualhost_global.conf that will become the first VirtualHost.

-5. Click Restart Apache
+- Click Restart Apache.

 You can use any Apache directive that works in the VirtualHost context.

-<VirtualHost 10.0.1.1:80>
+CONFIG_TEXT: <VirtualHost 10.0.1.1:80>

 DocumentRoot /var/www/html